hardaatbaath/hardaatbaath/README.md

 - 🦾 I am the Ex-Autonomous Subsystem lead of [Project Kratos](https://kratos-the-rover.github.io/)
 - 🤝 I am a **driven** and **enthusiastic problem solver** who likes to think outside the box.
 I believe in the value of teamwork.
 - ⚡  Fun fact **I love writing poetry.**
-- 📫 Feel free to contact me via my website, LinkedIn or good old email, I have shared the links to those and my resume below.
+- 📫 Feel free to contact me via my website, LinkedIn or good old email; I have shared the links to those and my resume below.

 <p align="center">